Notes on solutions of KZ equations modulo $p^s$ and $p$-adic limit $s\to\infty$: KZ equations

 \vsk.2> Let $p$ {\it be an odd prime number, $n=2g+1$ an odd positive integer, $p>n\geq 2$.} We study the system of equations for a column vector $I(z)=(I_1(z)$, \dots, $I_{n}(z))$\,: \bean \phantom{aaa} \frac{\partial I}{\partial z_i} \ = \ {\frac 12} \sum_{j \ne i} \frac{\Omega_{ij}}{z_i - z_j} I , \quad i = 1, \dots , n, \qquad I_1(z)+\dots+I_{n}(z)=0, \eean where $z=(z_1,\dots,z_n)$, the $n\times n$-matrices $\Om_{ij}$ have the form: \bean \Omega_{ij} \ = \ , \eean and all other entries are zero.
 This joint system of {\it differential and algebraic equations} will be called the {\it system of KZ equations} in this paper.

-\vsk.2> The system of equations \eqref{KZ} is the system of the differential KZ equations with parameter $\ka=2$ associated with the Lie algebra $\sll_2$ and the subspace of singular vectors of weight $2g-1$ of the tensor power $(\C^2)^{\ox {(2g+1)}}$ of two-dimensional irreducible $\sll_2$-modules, up to a gauge transformation, see this example in \cite[Section 1.1]{V3}.
+\vsk.2> System \eqref{KZ} is the system of the differential KZ equations with parameter $\ka=2$ associated with the Lie algebra $\sll_2$ and the subspace of singular vectors of weight $2g-1$ of the tensor power $(\C^2)^{\ox {(2g+1)}}$ of two-dimensional irreducible $\sll_2$-modules, up to a gauge transformation, see this example in \cite[Section 1.1]{V3}.

 \vsk.2> We consider system \eqref{KZ} over the field $\C$.
 We also consider the same system of equations modulo $p^s$ and over the field $\Q_p$ of $p$-adic numbers.